annabelleg/APCSProject/README.md

   - we have code to put the values into a Person but we need to add the Person to the csv <--*THIS IS DONE MUAHAHAAHAA*
 - add method to tell you if the name you want to enter is already in the system
 - finish writing the code to find the perfect match based on what you want (devise a mathematical somethin!)
+  - to do this we need:
+    - a way to run through the csv
+    - a way to calculate compatability for each name
+    - a way to store and return the top three highest matches and some of their information
 - finish all the GUI stuff:
   - add all the radio buttons/drop-down menus/etc to EnterName and GenerateName for each value we want to compute
   - make it look pretty